sushmaakoju/yolo/README.md

 # yolo

 ### This is repository for YoloV4 training for object detection for CGSI project at Robotics Institute, Carnegie Mellon University.
+### Code of Conduct
+If any additional resources were used for specific implementation, it is provided in the respective implementation file.
+If this repository is being used, please read and follow <a href="https://github.com/sushmaakoju/yolo/blob/main/CODE_OF_CONDUCT.md">code of conduct guidelines</a>.
+Please reach out to project supervisors for additional information/guidelines.

 ##### Please note that all the Python methods in the src folder are meant to be used for Jupyter Notebooks.
 ##### In fact the methods are picked up from notebooks to put in a single palce for re-usability or reference for later.